October 30, 2025

 4. In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

 Scaling your business shouldn’t come at the cost of your sanity.
 But if you’re a solopreneur or small team managing a growing product brand, you know the hustle is very real.
-Between packing orders, fixing shipping labels, handling returns, and chasing missed deliveries—burnout isn’t just likely, it’s inevitable.
+Between packing orders, printing shipping labels, handling returns, and chasing missed deliveries—burnout isn’t just likely, it’s inevitable.

 So let’s get into it.
 Here’s how to scale a product-based business without losing your mind, your weekends, or your last shred of patience—and how Saltbox Access Plans can be your not-so-secret weapon.